FutureSearch Logofuturesearch

 context string Optional batch-level context for all questions

-units string Units for the forecast (required for numeric)
+units string Units (required for numeric)

 Provide either data or artifact_id, not both.
+See the MCP server reference for the rest of the lifecycle (progress, results, status).

 Related docs